cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/block-uploads.md

 ## Enroll a device

 You can use the WARP client to enroll a device into your security policies.
-Follow the [instructions here](https://developers.cloudflare.com/warp-client/setting-up) to install the client depending on your device type.
+Follow the [instructions](/connections/connect-devices/warp) to install the client depending on your device type.
 Cloudflare Gateway does not need a special version of the client.

 Once installed, click the gear icon.